iestyn-lewis/4by8/index.md

 4by8 is a MIDI Looper inspired by guitar looper pedals and sequencers like the Alesis MMT-8.

 * 4 Loops, each with 8 tracks.
 Record on any MIDI channel.
+* One click to start recording.
+One click to save.
+One click to overdub.
 * Real-time quantization and gating of your input.
 Instant undo.
 * Mute/Unmute tracks while playing, switch between recorded loops